staruser143/dash-app/analysis/federation_ABS_collection.md

 3. **$match**: Filters the documents based on specific criteria, such as `status`.
 4. **$project**: Selects the fields to include in the final result.

-This approach allows you to perform complex queries and aggregations using data from both MongoDB collections and Azure Blob Storage.
+This approach allows us to perform complex queries and aggregations using data from both MongoDB collections and Azure Blob Storage.

-Does this help you understand how to write federated queries using MongoDB Atlas and Azure Blob Storage?